sokkyyy/Qoutes/README.md

 ## Description

 [Quotes](https://sokkyyy.github.io/Qoutes/) is a web application that displays quotes and their authors.
-Users can upvote or downvote the quotes in application.
+Users can upvote or downvote the quotes in the application.
 Users can also add a new quote.

 ## Getting Started